LearningRegistry/LearningRegistry/docs/install/ubuntu.rst

 Follow the prompts.
 Be sure to enable OAuth and Node Signing.
 Tip: Login a separate shell if you need to investigate some of the questions (path to NGINX, certs, etc)

-In a separate shell (one that has sudo privleges) do the following:
+In a separate shell (one that has sudo privleges) do the following to configure nginx:

 ::